theengs/gateway/docs/prerequisites/broker.md

 # Broker
-The broker will act as an intermediary between TheengsGateway and your [controller](/prerequisites/controller), it can be seen as a centralized hub at the heart of your automation system.
+The broker acts as an intermediary between TheengsGateway and your [controller](/prerequisites/controller), it can be seen as a centralized hub at the heart of your automation system.
 It carry on messages following a publish / subscribe mechanism.

 All the events or commands could pass by the broker.